haileypate/demo-project-list/README.md

 # demo-project-list

-Example of how to organize and maintain a list of civic hacking projects
+The purpose of this repo is to host an example webpage that uses Airtable to display a list of civic hacking projects.